 But as humans, our natural inclination is to fill up empty space with clutter.

-White space, then, isn’t something you start out with in a design.
-It’s something that must be created, or “reduced,” from what you’ve put up on your screen.
+White space, then, isn’t something you start out with within a design.
+It’s something that must be created or “reduced,” from what you’ve put up on your screen.
 It must be discovered, like a juicy clue in a detective novel, coaxed out of hiding to shine and fill your viewer’s heads with the majesty of zen-like peace.